 “They’ll be doing some writing projects, engaging students with activities that are creative.
 Activities that meet the standards and engage kids to learn,” he said, adding, “I’m looking forward to seeing what they do next week.

-Johnson, who teaches Statistical Math and Algebra 1, said math classes are not included because they are usually full-year courses that don’t receive a final grade until the end of the year.
+Joseph, who teaches Statistical Math and Algebra 1, said math classes are not included because they are usually full-year courses that don’t receive a final grade until the end of the year.
 He said students that don’t pass math may take summer school.

-Johnson said while summer school has historically been considered punitive, the district has made a concerted effort to make sure the experience in the summer, and now in the spring, is not “an old-school, dry, boring kind of penance scenario.”
+Joseph said while summer school has historically been considered punitive, the district has made a concerted effort to make sure the experience in the summer, and now in the spring, is not “an old-school, dry, boring kind of penance scenario.”

 “Just because they weren’t successful, doesn’t mean they need to suffer through this experience to recover the credit.
 We’re moving in that direction to make these activities meaningful.
 It’s good to be involved in that sort of thing, and it’s great that it’s free of charge to students.
 All of these things are pointing in a positive direction for this type of program.
-We set high standards and make sure they are getting something out of it,” Johnson said.
+We set high standards and make sure they are getting something out of it,” Joseph said.